Hyperbolic models for CAT(0) spaces: Introduction

 \subsection{Ivanov's theorem}

 Aside from hyperbolicity, one of the most important results about the curve graph is \emph{Ivanov's theorem} \cite{ivanov:automorphisms,korkmaz:automorphisms,luo:automorphisms}, which states that every automorphism of the curve graph is induced by some mapping class.
 This has been the fundamental tool in the proofs of some very strong theorems about mapping class groups, such as quasiisometric rigidity \cite{behrstockkleinerminskymosher:geometry,behrstockhagensisto:quasiflats,bowditch:large:mapping} and commensuration of the Johnson kernel, Torelli group, and other more general normal subgroups \cite{brendlemargalit:commensurations,brendlemargalit:normal}.
-There are also versions of Ivanov's theorem for the free splitting complex of a free group \cite{aramayonasouto:automorphisms} and for the contact graphs of many CAT(0) cube complexes \cite{fioravanti:automorphisms}.
-We prove the following analogue for CAT(0) spaces under the natural (and standard) assumption of the \emph{geodesic extension property}.
-Recall that a CAT(0) space has the geodesic extension property if every geodesic segment appears in some biinfinite geodesic.
+There are also versions of Ivanov's theorem in the $\Out F_n$ context \cite{aramayonasouto:automorphisms,horbezwade:automorphisms} and for the contact graphs of many CAT(0) cube complexes \cite{fioravanti:automorphisms}.
+We prove the following analogue for CAT(0) spaces.

 \begin{introthm} Let $X$ be a proper CAT(0) space with the geodesic extension property.
-If any one of the following holds, then $\isom X=\isom X_L$ for all $L$. \begin{itemize} \item $X$ admits a proper cocompact action by a group that is not virtually free, or \item $X$ is a tree that does not embed in $\R$, or \item $X$ is one-ended. \end{itemize} \end{introthm}
+If any one of the following holds, then $\isom X=\isom\X$. \begin{itemize} \item $X$ admits a proper cocompact action by a group that is not virtually free, or \item $X$ is a tree that does not embed in $\R$, or \item $X$ is one-ended. \end{itemize} \end{introthm}

-Note that Theorem~\ref{ithm:ivanov} gives an exact \emph{equality} between $\isom X$ and $\isom X_L$, rather than just an isomorphism, because $\isom X$ is always a subset of $\isom X_L$.
-We also point out that Theorem~\ref{ithm:ivanov} applies in particular to higher-rank symmetric spaces and buildings, which may be surprising, as it follows from Theorem~\ref{thmi:rank-one_iff_skewers_iff_QI} that the corresponding spaces $X_L$ are all bounded.
+Note that Theorem~\ref{ithm:ivanov} gives exact \emph{equalities} between $\isom X$ and $\isom\X$, rather than just isomorphisms, because $\isom X$ is always a subset of $\isom\X$.
+We also point out that Theorem~\ref{ithm:ivanov} applies in particular to higher-rank symmetric spaces and buildings, which may be surprising, as it follows from Theorem~\ref{thmi:rank-one_iff_skewers_iff_QI} that their curtain models are bounded.

 The statement of Theorem~\ref{ithm:ivanov} cannot hold in full generality, as one can see by considering the real line.
-Indeed, for any order-preserving bijection $\phi:(0,1)\to(0,1)$, there is an element of $\isom \R_L$ whose restriction to each component of $\R\smallsetminus\Z$ is $\phi$.
+Indeed, for any order-preserving bijection $\phi:(0,1)\to(0,1)$, there is an element of $\isom \R_{\Dist}$ whose restriction to each component of $\R\smallsetminus\Z$ is $\phi$.
 If $\phi$ is not the identity, then this map is not an isometry of $\R$, it is merely a $(1,1)$--quasiisometry.
 This also shows that the following result is optimal.